-Trade receivables stood at EUR 81.6 million on 31 March 2014, compared to EUR 85.8 Mio. on 31 December 2013.
-Cash and cash equivalents declined from EUR 20.6 million at year-end to EUR 15.9 million.
-This reduction partly reflected the payout of previously received payments.
+Trade receivables stood at EUR 74.7 million on 30 June 2014, compared to EUR 85.8 million on 31 December 2013.
+Cash and cash equivalents declined from EUR 20.6 million at year-end 2013 to EUR 15.6 million.

-In terms of their nominal value, 67% (previous year: 71%), which represent most of the trade receivables, are secured.
+In terms of their nominal value, 67% (previous year: 74%), of the forfaiting transactions which represent most of the trade receivables, are secured.
 Security normally takes the form of irrevocable obligations by a buyer to acquire the respective receivable, credit insurance or a bank guarantee.
 Cash security is also provided in certain cases.